Cosmic string gravitational wave backgrounds at LISA: I. Signal survey, template reconstruction, and model comparison: Reconstruction of conventional templates at LISA

 We refer the reader to appendix \ref{app:model_comparison} for the the -standard- mathematical formalism corresponding to the Bayesian model comparison, adressing both questions \#1 and \#2 above.
 Note, however, that the latter is relatively less common in the literature, even though arguably much more useful, since typically the true data-generating model will be different from the models we want to compare with each other.

-The ability for the models to be optimally discriminated depends on two properties: \emph{1) the difference between their spectra}, and \emph{2) their reconstruction uncertainty (quantified by precision)}.
+The ability for the models to be optimally discriminated depends on two properties: \emph{1) the difference between their spectra}, and \emph{2) their reconstruction uncertainty (quantified by either the precision or the quality indicator)}.
 Whenever the precision level is much larger than the spectral signal differences, it becomes impossible to draw any conclusion on the model comparison, as the information about the signal spectral differences cannot be retrieved due to the large uncertainty.

 As an interesting example, we compare first the conventional templates VOS and BOS, and quantify LISA's ability to discriminate between them for a given tension.
 Following, we also explore whether LISA can distinguish the uncertainty in the conventional GWB spectra due to the different modeling of DOF evolution, as discussed in Sect.~\ref{sec:modeling_DOFs}.